DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 ### Applicant's Decisions

 Here's the raw SQL text.
-Note the comment near the middle detailing the parameterization of isDeferred in the SqlCommand version:
+Note the comment near the middle detailing the parameterization of isDeferred from the SqlCommand version:
 ``` sql
 select
 	distinct